-Initially the plant potters were placed partially on the grass but this made mowing the lawn difficult when trying to manoeuvre the lawnmower around the pots and planters.
+Initially, the plant potters were placed partially on the grass but this made mowing the lawn difficult when trying to maneuver the lawnmower around the pots and planters.
 Therefore I later buried a row of bricks at ground level as a base to stand the potted plants on.

 Of all the décor, seating is the most flexible and is constantly being moved in accordance with the seasons and our needs.

 - A small round metal table, which I bought cheaply from a reclamation yard years ago,

 - A couple of metal chairs I recently purchased from a reclamation yard for £5 ($7) each, and

 - A stack of green plastic chairs for when we have guests.

 The metal table and chairs need a little restoration, so on my ‘to-do’ list for the summer is to rub them down and repaint them with metallic paint.